jtabola/COMP3016-CW2/README.md

 8. [Further Details on How the Prototype Works](#further-details-on-how-the-prototype-works)
 9. [Evaluation](#evaluation)

+## Code Snippets

+You can find all related code snippets in the [code snippets](./code%20snippets/) folder.

 ## Dependencies Used

 - **GL (OpenGL)**: Provides the graphics rendering pipeline used for drawing the visual elements such as the road, houses, trees, and castle in the scene.